cfengine/design-center/examples/verticalsysadmin_training_examples/README.markdown

 or run the provided run_slides.sh script which will display the files, in order, using vi.

-I would love to hear from you, email me at aleksey at verticalsysadmin.com
+I would love to hear from you.
+Email me at aleksey at verticalsysadmin.com

 Aleksey Tsalolikhin
-20 April 2013
 Los Angeles, California
+17 July 2015